zinartcode/lem-in/README.md

 ## How to use

 lem-in takes commands on stdin.
-Tests and sample maps can be found in the [tests](tests/) folder.
+Tests and sample maps can be found in folder.

 ```
 Usage: ./lem-in  < test_map